thursdaybw/BasiqVoyager/web/docs/basiq-production-access.md

 3. **What is Basiq?**
    - Basiq is an accredited entity that provides a secure and simple way to connect with financial data.
 They offer APIs that allow developers to access financial data from a variety of sources, including banks and other financial institutions.
 Basiq is used for a range of applications, from personal finance management apps to lending platforms and more.
 They connect to Open Banking APIs provided by banks under the Consumer Data Right, given they have the necessary authorisation.

-4. **Does the financial institution that holds the account of the author offer an Open Banking API at this time?**
+4. **Does the financial institution that holds my acccount offer an Open Banking API at this time?**
-   - No, the financial institution that holds the account of the author does not currently offer an Open Banking API.
+   - No, the financial institution that holds my account does not currently offer an Open Banking API.
    - I have not found any information about direct access to an Open Banking API for my instition.
    - I noticed on the configuration inside basiq for that instition is marked as "web".
    - Open Banking is relatively new and my suspsicion is that the financial institions are dragging their feet in getting it implemented.

-5. **How does Basiq retrieve the data from the financial institution that holds the account of the author?**
+5. **How does Basiq retrieve the data from my financial institution?**
-   - Basiq retrieves the data from the financial institution that holds the account of the author through web scraping.
-This is based on the information provided by the author.
+   - Basiq can retrieve my account data from my financial institution through web scraping.
+I have researched my financial instition as my very first step on this journey and that eventually lead me here to Basiq.

-  5a. **Doesn't this mean one doesn't need to meet the CDR?**
+  5a. **Doesn't the fact they it's scraped mean it's not CDR and technically I do not need to meet the CDR?**
-    - Technically yes, my very strong
+    - Technically yes, my very strong suspician is that Basiq requires it anyway, I would.

 6. **What is an Accredited Data Recipient (ADR)?**
    - An ADR is an entity that has been granted accreditation by the ACCC to receive CDR data.